bupt-ai-cz/BALNMP/README.md

     <img src="imgs/c.png" alt="c"/>
 </div>

-## Model code and pre-trained model

-We have provided the [model code](./model.py) and [pre-trained model](https://drive.google.com/drive/folders/1W7kBL_kdzFuPS5jvI-liHCIe6YVl505z?usp=sharing) for inference, the code is heavily borrowed from [AttentionDeepMIL](https://github.com/AMLab-Amsterdam/AttentionDeepMIL), which is implemented with [Pytorch](https://pytorch.org/).

 ## Demo software

 We have also provided software for easily checking the performance of our model to predict ALN metastasis.